 - The Student Body President is required to serve on many committees which make decisions crucial to students like the Strategic Enrollment Planning Committee, which develops programs to engage and retain our top-notch student body, and also the President’s Advisory Council on Student Activity Fees, which makes recommendations to the Office of the President as to where over $1,000,000 in student fees should be allocated!

 - The Student Body President also serves on the Marshall University Alumni Association Board of Directors, acting as the voice for current students, (close) future and recent alumni, providing input as to how to get our generation involved with giving back.

 - This year, the President also doubles as the Board of Governors representative, the body comprised of citizens appointed by the Governor of our great State of West Virginia, to oversee all actions of Marshall University.
 In a sense, it can be compared to Congress, where as the President must have Congressional support for many issues, especially those regarding tuition, investing, etc.

-- Finally, the President meets with President Kopp on a regular basis to discuss current initiatives and programs that SGA is taking on and also is able to address any concerns brought to him or her by the student body.
+- Finally, the student body President meets with Marshall’s President on a regular basis to discuss current initiatives and programs that SGA is taking on and also is able to address any concerns brought to him or her by the student body.

 Q: Who is eligible to get involved with SGA?
 Do you have to be asked to join?

 A: Absolutely not, everyone at Marshall is able to get involved!
 The only requirements are that you are